BostonGlobe/news-apps-docs/unfold/setup/README.md

 ## Disable
 To stop updates and the ability to publish changes, simply remove the object from the `unfold - MASTER LIST`.

-If you need to "delete" it from the public sphere, remove all the content (but leave the mandatory hed, dek, and [story] bits) and add `redirect: true` where the `hed` and `dek` are.
+If you need to "delete" it from the public sphere, simply add `redirect: true` where the `hed` and `dek` are.
 When you publish again, it will have no content and will automatically go to the globe homepage.

 ## Remove paywall
 Add `meter: false` to the top of google doc where `hed` and `dek` are.